Sir John Turner, 3rd Baronet

-Turner was returned as Member of Parliament for King's Lynn at a by-election on 9 February 1739 in succession to his uncle, Sir Charles Turner, 1st Baronet.
+Turner was returned as a Member of Parliament for King's Lynn at a by-election on 9 February 1739 in succession to his uncle, Sir Charles Turner, 1st Baronet.
 He voted with the Government in every recorded division.
-He was returned unopposed at the 1741 British general election, and won in a contest at the 1747 British general election.

-Turner married Miss Stonehouse on 20 October 1746.
+He was returned unopposed at the 1741 British general election, and won in a contest at the 1747 British general election.Turner married Miss Stonehouse on 20 October 1746.
 She died in 1749 and he married again to Frances Neale, daughter of John Neale of Allesley, Warwickshire.